Fast! Three Questions.

 Warning: The author has noted that this contains the highest level of language.

 by Brett Matthew West

-"Give me twenty," John Dutton said to himself.
-He thought back over the course of his illustrious career.
+John Dutton said these words to himself as he thought back over the course of his illustrious career.
 That number reflected similar pickles the seasoned detective had encountered before in the line of duty.
 He studied his new partner and awaited the rookie's report.

 Wrought with stress, Mark Ballister's countenance bordered on a full-fledged panic attack.
 He sought safety behind an overturned desk in the far corner of the room.
 Ballister drew a deep breath.
 He steadied his shaking hand, withdrew his Glock, and forced himself to take up a defensive position.
 Before he passed on the information Dutton wanted, the flaxen thought about his fiance, Natalia.

 Anxious, Ballister mentioned, "Our wedding's in a couple days."
 He wondered if he'd live to see the glamorous event unfold.
 Unsure of what the future held, the twenty-something blurted out, "Fifteen body bags not counting whatever number the blue suits on the third floor called in."
 Nausea overcame him.

 Dutton lived for this kind of excitement.
 He flashed a parental grin, coughed twice, and cursed, "Damn this phlegm!"